-Citigroup Inc. (C), the third-biggest U.S. bank, agreed to pay $3.5 million to resolve regulatory claims that it gave investors inaccurate data for subprime mortgage-backed securities as the housing market collapsed.
+Citigroup Inc. (C:US), the third-biggest U.S. bank, agreed to pay $3.5 million to resolve regulatory claims that it gave investors inaccurate data for subprime mortgage-backed securities as the housing market collapsed.

 The bank posted incorrect information for three residential mortgage-backed securities, or RMBS, from January 2006 through October 2007, and it remained on Citigroup’s website until this month, the Financial Industry Regulatory Authority said today in a statement.
 The firm failed to correct the data even after the errors were brought to its attention, said Finra, the brokerage industry’s self-regulator.